David Goldblatt / Intersections

-Several of Goldblatt's most recent works have also been included in the exhibition in Huis Marseille, putting a new accent on the most topical and urgent problem in South Africa: HIV-AIDS.
-There are several public campaigns to heighten awareness of the disease and of safe sex, among them is the 'planting' of the 'AIDS ribbon' in the social landscape where, as Goldblatt's photographs show, it is often submerged and seemingly forgotten.
+Several of Goldblatt’s most recent works have also been included in the exhibition in Huis Marseille, putting a new accent on the most topical and urgent problem in South Africa: HIV-AIDS.
+South Africa has one of the highest percentages of HIV-AIDS victims in the world.
+Although there are signs of change, the government has reacted less than decisively, even to the extent of denying the problem in the past.
+Incidence of the disease is highest among the poor, and those afflicted are often ashamed to declare their status.
+There are several public campaigns to heighten awareness of the disease and of safe sex, among them is the ‘planting’ of the ‘AIDS ribbon’ in the social landscape where, as Goldblatt’s photographs show, it is often submerged and seemingly forgotten.

 Intersections was realized in close collaboration with David Goldblatt and the museum kunst palast in Düsseldorf, where the exhibition was shown earlier.